 Piazza del Duomo

 If you don’t see the Duomo, why bother to go to Florence at all?
 This magnificent cathedral is the city’s most iconic building for sure.
-With it’s dazzling white, green and pink facade, the outside is as marvelous as the inside is surprisingly plain.
+With its dazzling white, green and pink facade, the outside is marvelous, but the inside is surprisingly plain.

-Make sure to check out the Battistero with it’s green and white exterior right in front of the cathedral, where people as famous as Dante Alighieri have been baptized.
+Make sure to check out the Battistero with its green and white exterior right in front of the cathedral, where people as famous as Dante Alighieri were baptized.

-Piazza della Signora, Palazzo Vecchio and Galeria degli Uffizi
+Piazza della Signoria, Palazzo Vecchio and Galeria degli Uffizi

-Speaking of originals, there’s definitely more of them to see around here, because this is where the Uffizi Gallery joins the game.
+Speaking of originals, there’s definitely more of them to see around here because this is where the Uffizi Gallery joins the fray.
 If you feel like diving into Renaissance art and discovering works from all the other guys you know from the Ninja Turtles, THIS is your place.

 Lunch at All’Antico Vinaio

-When you’re filled up on Renaissance art, but starving for food, the perfect place for you is just around the corner.
+When you’ve filled up on Renaissance art and begin starving for food, the perfect place for you is just around the corner.
 Make your way to Via de Neri, where you will probably see a bunch to a mass of people waiting in line.
-Don’t let the queue scare you off – or you will miss out on a one in a lifetime food experience.
+Don’t let the queue scare you off or you will miss out on once-in-a-lifetime food experience.

-All’Antico Vinaio is the smallest, simplest shop you can imagine – or actually it’s two of them just across the street from each other.
-Now this place sure is no exquisite insider tip: It is much more a mandatory visit for just about everyone who loves food.
-In fact, Antico Vinaio is so famously known for it’s amazing food that in 2014, it has been the most reviewed restaurant on Tripadvisor – in the world (or at least that’s what they claim).
+All’Antico Vinaio is the smallest, simplest shop you can imagine.
+Actually, it’s two of them just across the street from each other.
+Now, this place sure is no exquisite insider tip: it is much more a mandatory visit for just about everyone who loves food.
+In fact, Antico Vinaio is so famously known for its amazing food that it was the most reviewed restaurant on Tripadvisor in 2014 – in the world (or at least that’s what they claim).

-For the lack of the better word in English, let’s call this divine experience a sandwich.
-It’s the typical Tuscan schiacciata bread coming freshly from the oven, and then stuffed with the freshest, tastiest ingredients only: Imagine your favourite combination of prosciutto, salsiccia, salame, mortadella, pecorino, gorgonzola, mortadella, cremes made from truffles, tomatoes, zucchini, eggplant, fresh rocket salad, basil and what not.
+For the lack of better word in English, let’s call this divine experience a sandwich.
+It’s a typical Tuscan schiacciata bread fresh from the oven, stuffed with the freshest, tastiest ingredients only: imagine your favourite combination of prosciutto, salsiccia, salame, mortadella, pecorino, gorgonzola, mortadella, cremes made from truffles, tomatoes, zucchini, eggplant, fresh rocket salad, basil and what not.

-Turn another few corners and you’ll find yourself faced with another jaw-dropping church, the Basilica di Santa Croce.
-You can get inside for a couple of bucks to discover the graves of Michelangelo, Galileo and Machiavelli along with other important men – or keep on strolling and eventually turn your steps south until you see water glistening ahead.
+Turn another few corners and you’ll find yourself faced with another jaw-dropping church, Basilica di Santa Croce.
+You can get inside for a few euros to discover the graves of Michelangelo, Galileo and Machiavelli along with other important men – or just keep on strolling and eventually turn your steps south until you see water glistening ahead.

-With an enjoyable view, make your way along the riverside until you hit Ponte vecchio, the “old bridge” – another of Florence’s most well-known sights.
-Along with the crowds (that are always there), peer into the shop windows of the jewellers while crossing.
-Above the bridge’s shops, you can see the Corridoio Vasariano, a passageway built in the 16th century to allow members of the elaborate Medici family to cross from Palazzo Vecchio to Palazzo Pitti on the other site in privacy and without having to encounter any real life poor people.
+With an enjoyable view, make your way along the riverside until you hit Ponte Vecchio, the “old bridge” – another of Florence’s most well-known sights.
+Along with the crowds (that are always there), peer into the shop windows of the jewelers while crossing.
+Above the bridge’s shops, you can see Corridoio Vasariano, a passageway built in the 16th century to allow members of the elaborate Medici family to cross from Palazzo Vecchio to Palazzo Pitti on the other side in privacy and without having to encounter any real-life poor people.

-Not only on the way to your next destination, but rather all day long, watch out for the amazing street art that Florence has to offer.
-The most famous artist without a doubt is the french Clet Abrahams (better known as CLET), who famously, critically, funnily and overall memorably alters the city’s traffic signs to turn them into pieces of art.
+Not only on the way to your next destination, but rather all day long, enjoy the amazing street art Florence has to offer.
+The most famous artist without a doubt is the Frenchman Clet Abrahams (better known as CLET), who famously, critically, funnily and memorably alters the city’s traffic signs to turn them into pieces of art.

-There’s also Blub, who puts some of the most famous paintings in the world in an underwater setting – and the the small but heartwarming stick figures of Exit Enter (to name just a few).
-Florence has a very rich street art scene and you are sure to see lots of it in one day if you keep your eyes open for it.
+There’s also Blub, who puts some of the most famous paintings in the world in an underwater setting, and the small but heartwarming stick figures of Exit Enter (to name just a few).
+Florence has a very rich street art scene, and you are sure to see lots of it in one day if you keep your eyes open for it.